codeScourge/codeScourge/README.md

 # Hi there 👋

 I'm Ivan, a Full-Stack Web Developer, Cloud- , and Machine Learning Engineer.
-As a founder at [Neural Reality](https://neural-reality.de), my passion lies in integrating Artificial Intelligence into the web and solving real-world problems with this new amazing technology.
+As a co-founder at [Neural Reality](https://neural-reality.de), my passion lies in integrating Artificial Intelligence into the web and solving real-world problems with this new amazing technology.
 When I am not programming I like to go snowboarding or motorcycling, read, play guitar, cook, and work out.

 ### My skillset and experience:
 ##### 🛜 Web Development